dexie-space/splash/README.md

 Every connected peer receives all offers broadcasted from other peers.
 There is no centralized connection, the peers connect to each other and are aware of each other.

-This command line tools acts as a proxy between your application the Splash! network.
+The Splash! command line tools acts as a proxy between your application the Splash! network.
 It will broadcast your offers to the network and relay offers from other peers to your local application through a local HTTP API.

 ## Installation